 Here are a few interesting facts about Dublin and the cathedral.
 St. Patrick’s was constructed between 1220 and 1260 in honor of Ireland’s patron saint.
 Today, it serves as a place of worship and a popular tourist attraction.
 This architectural gem boasts a gothic-like style that leaves visitors gazing in wonder.

-Tours take guests on a journey into the past, and what better time to do it than with winter’s magical and slightly gloomy weather, such as during Ireland in February.
+Tours take guests on a journey into the past, and what better time to do it than with winter’s magical and slightly gloomy weather, such as in Ireland in February.
 As you stroll through the site, you’ll see breathtaking paintings, sparkling mosaics, and picturesque gardens.

 Although the cathedral is around 800 years old, you’ll find a modern Discovery Space in the building.
 St. Patrick’s Discovery Space features iPads playing melodies from the choir.
 It also provides intriguing information about the site’s history.

 You can tour the grounds on your own with an entrance ticket.
 Alternatively, you can opt for a skip-the-line guided tour to learn more fascinating facts about this ancient location from a knowledgeable guide.
 Self-guided visits usually last around 40 minutes.
+This is one of the things you’ll want to do on a 7 day trip to Ireland.

 3. Admire Trinity College Library